Name of the TIG:

 Topic/theme for next conference:

-Pictures from the many activities in Rotterdam:
+Pictures from the many activities of last year in Rotterdam:

 TIG leader, Mikkel Høgsbro